shnannans/INF2003-MarketPulse-Analytics/README.md

 - Login Page: http://localhost:8080/login.html # change the port to match step 2

+Loading times might take a while and applying the filter for the specific stock ticker you want will also take some time, but after clicking apply again, it should show the information you want

 - Frontend (Static Files): http://localhost:8080/
 - API Documentation (Swagger): http://localhost:8080/docs
 - Alternative API Docs (ReDoc): http://localhost:8080/redoc